marcoschwartz/pi-aREST/README.md

 ## API documentation

-The API currently supports two type of commands: digital, and variables.
+The API currently supports three type of commands: digital, variables, and functions.

 ### Digital